 Understanding Lag and Its Importance

-Lag in golf involves the angle between your arms, wrists, and the club shaft as you swing.
 It plays a crucial role in generating clubhead speed and power, enhancing both your distance and consistency on the course.

 Defining Lag in Golf

-Lag refers to the angle between the club shaft and your arms during the downswing.
 By keeping your wrists firm, a sharper angle is created, storing energy to release at impact.
-This technique is often used by professionals to power their swings effectively.

 Visualizing lag can be simplified by imagining a steep angle as you transition into the downswing, helping to generate clubhead speed and distance.